road-core/service-agent/README.md

 # About The Project

+**This is a mirror of [service repo](https://github.com/road-core/service.git).
+This repo will target to implement agentic flow.
+Currently in experimental stage.**

 Road Core Service (RCS) is an AI powered assistant that runs on OpenShift and provides answers to product questions using backend LLM services.
 Currently [OpenAI](https://openai.com/), [Azure